Filter weak HMM hits from a given contigs database using a domain hits table reported by anvi-run-hmms

 🔙 To the main page of anvi’o programs and artifacts.

-contigs-db hmm-source
+contigs-db hmm-source hmm-hits

 anvi-run-hmms -c contigs-db \ -I Bacteria_71 \ --hmmer-output-dir path/to/dir --domain-hits-table

-After the command above, your HMM hits will be stored in your contigs-db as usual.
-However, with the availability of the domain hits table, you can filter out hits from your contigs database using thresholds for model or gene coverage of each hit i.e. you can filter out hmm-hits where the profile HMM and gene align well to each other.
+After the command above, your hmm-hits will be stored in your contigs-db as usual.
+However, with the domain hits table, you can filter out hits from your contigs-db using thresholds for --min-model-coverage

-anvi-script-filter-hmm-hits-table -c contigs-db \ --hmm-source Bacteria_71 \ --domain-hits-table path/to/dir/hmm.domtable \ --model-coverage 0.9
+anvi-script-filter-hmm-hits-table -c contigs-db \ --hmm-source Bacteria_71 \ --domain-hits-table path/to/dir/hmm.domtable \ --min-model-coverage 0.9 \ --min-gene-coverage 0.5

 Some HMM profiles align multiple times to the same gene at different coordinates.
 The program anvi-script-filter-hmm-hits-table